Kurzweil K250

 The Kurzweil K250, manufactured by Kurzweil Music Systems, was an early electronic musical instrument which produced sound from sampled sounds compressed in ROM, faster than common mass storage such as a disk drive.
 Acoustic sounds from brass, percussion, string and woodwind instruments as well as sounds created using waveforms from oscillators were utilized.
-Designed for professional musicians, it was invented by Raymond Kurzweil, founder of Kurzweil Computer Products, Inc., Kurzweil Music Systems and Kurzweil Educational Systems with consultation from Stevie Wonder; Lyle Mays, an American jazz pianist; Alan R. Pearlman, founder of ARP Instruments Inc.; and Robert Moog, inventor of the Moog synthesizer.
+Designed for professional musicians, it was invented by Raymond Kurzweil, founder of Kurzweil Computer Products, Inc., Kurzweil Music Systems and Kurzweil Educational Systems with consultation from Stevie Wonder, Lyle Mays (Pat Metheny Group), Alan R. Pearlman (ARP Instruments), and Robert Moog (Moog synthesizer).

 History

 In the mid-1970s, Raymond Kurzweil invented the first multi-font reading machine for the blind, consisting of the earliest CCD flat-bed scanner and text-to-speech synthesizer.
-In 1976, Stevie Wonder heard about the demonstration of this new machine on The Today Show, and later became the user of the first production Kurzweil Reading Machine, beginning a long-term association between them.
+In 1976, the blind musician, Stevie Wonder, heard about the demonstration of this new machine on The Today Show, and later became the user of the first production Kurzweil Reading Machine, beginning a long-term association between the two.

-In 1982 Stevie Wonder invited Raymond Kurzweil to his new studio in Los Angeles, and asked if "we could use the extraordinarily flexible computer control methods on the beautiful sounds of acoustic instruments?"
-In response, Raymond Kurzweil founded Kurzweil Music Systems, with Stevie Wonder as musical advisor.
-Kurzweil used the sampling technique that had been exploited in reading machines (such as the Kurzweil Reading Machine) and adapted it for music.
+In 1982, Stevie Wonder invited Raymond Kurzweil to his studio in Los Angeles, and asked if "we could use the extraordinarily flexible computer control methods on the beautiful sounds of acoustic instruments?"
+In response, and with Stevie Wonder as musical advisor, Raymond Kurzweil founded Kurzweil Music Systems.
+Kurzweil used the sampling technique that had been exploited in reading machines (such as the Kurzweil Reading Machine used by Wonder) and adapted it for music.
 Reading machines sample the characters in a text document to produce an image.
-The machines convert the light and dark areas of the image into text data stored in (RAM) and/or (EPROM), then output spoken text with a text-to-speech synthesizer.
+The machines convert the light and dark areas of the image into text data stored in RAM or EPROM, then output spoken text with a text-to-speech synthesizer.

 Sound reproduction technique

-The Kurzweil K250 utilizes a similar concept: Sounds are sampled, compressed & converted into digital data, stored in ROM and reproduced as sound via 12 separate DACs and analog envelopes (CEM 3335), which are programmed to simulate the dynamics and sustain of the original sound..
-This method was called 'contoured modelling' by Kurzweil in marketing material and regarded as a proprietary scheme.
-Bob Moog, then a consultant at Kurzweil, was asked about the method in an article in Electronic Sound Maker in 1985:
+The Kurzweil K250 utilized a similar concept: Sounds were sampled, compressed & converted into digital data, stored in ROM and reproduced as sound via 12 separate DACs (digital-to-analog converters) and analog envelopes (CEM 3335), programmed to simulate the dynamics and sustain of the original sound.
+This method was called "contoured modelling" by Kurzweil in marketing material and regarded as a proprietary scheme.
+Synthesizer pioneer Bob Moog, then a consultant at Kurzweil, was asked about the method in an article in Electronic Sound Maker in 1985: